enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Then io.emit broadcast to every user that those who are online and send the keys of userSocketMap that contains userId.

-- For disconnecting again i used socket.on and a string "disconnect".
+- For disconnecting, I used socket.on and listened for the event string 'disconnect'.
 Then a callback is used that console log a messaged an show the socket id of user who disconnected.

 - Then the person who has been disconnected his id has been deleted from the userSocketMap

-- Then io.emit broadcast to every user that those who are online and send the keys of userSocketMap that contains userId.
+- Then io.emit broadcasts to every user to show those who are online and sends the keys of userSocketMap that contain userIds.

 - At last i exported the app, io and server so that they can be used in our file as well.